Brilliant People – A Short Story – Fantasy / Thriller

 He glanced down the open office to the glass box at the other end.
 The small boardroom was occupied by Denise and a DS.
 She was vouching for his whereabouts.
 This would all be over soon.
 It was okay.
 Everything was going to be all right.

-He longed for a holiday.
-Somewhere hot.
+His thoughts momentarily drifted into holiday fantasies and a longing to be somewhere hot.
 A place where the sun scorched the earth and burnt forests.
 Somewhere as hot as hot coals.
-That was what he yearned for now.
-He desired it more than he desired gorgeous women.
+A yearning kindled in his heart for a destination like that.
+And the craving for it burned harder than his inveterate desires for gorgeous women.

 Mendes snatched the mug Denise had been holding out of her hand and tipped it down the sink.
 Hot steam rose up from the basin and swirled slyly round Denise’s astounded face.